 If we really want to understand the chronology of Christianity, we cannot begin with Paul, whose avowed foolishness and nonsense divorces itself from both wisdom and history.
 All the dating of Christianity and the origins of both Christ and Caesar can be traced to Philo, Marcion, and Irenaeus, with Josephus who throws a Julius shaped wrench into all of it.
-Incredibly, it realigns Christ and Caesar into one missing year.
+Incredibly, it realigns Christ and Caesar into a single lifetime.

 We can start with Marcion, who first published Paul’s letters along with a gospel which is rejected by New Testament canon.
 Marcion says “In the fifteenth year of the reign of Tiberius Caesar, Jesus came down to Capernaum, a city in Galilee and was teaching on the sabbath days” (Marcion 1.1-3).
 These verses also exhibit an interpolated reference to Pontius Pilate, who will later provide the key to this puzzle.

-In our official timeline, Julius Caesar died in 27 BC, Augustus died in 14 AD, Tiberius in 37 AD, and Caligula in 41.
-Thus Marcion dates the ministry of Christ to about 29 AD when he says “fifteenth year of Tiberius”.
-But Josephus provides a different chronology of the first three Caesars, adding almost 14 years to the reign of Augustus.
-According to Josephus, Marcion’s gospel would have begun in 46 AD instead of 29.
+In our official timeline, Julius Caesar died in 44 BC, Augustus became Emperor in 27 BC and died in 14 AD, Tiberius ruled from 14 to 37 AD, and Caligula from 37 to 41 AD.
+Thus Marcion dates Christ’s ministry to 29-30 AD when he says “fifteenth year of Tiberius”.
+But Josephus provides a different chronology of the first three Caesars, adding over 14 years to the reign of Augustus compared to Philo.
+According to Josephus, Marcion’s gospel of Christ would have begun in 46 AD instead of 29!

 Josephus writes: “the Roman empire was translated to Tiberius, the son of Julia, upon the death of Augustus, who had reigned fifty-seven years, six months, and two days” (Wars 2.9.1).
-Compared to official dates, this places the death of Augustus in 31 AD instead of 14.
-The death of Tiberius then falls in 54 AD instead of 37: “Tiberius died, after he had reigned twenty-two years, six months, and three days” (2.9.5).
-And Josephus says Gaius (Caligula) “had reigned three years and eight months, and had been slain by treachery” (2.11.1).
+Compared to official dates, this places the death of Augustus in July of 31 AD instead of August of 14 AD.
+The death of Tiberius would then fall in January of 54 AD instead of March of 37: “Tiberius died, after he had reigned twenty-two years, six months, and three days” (Wars 2.9.5).
+And Josephus says Gaius (Caligula) “had reigned three years and eight months, and had been slain by treachery” (Wars 2.11.1).
+Thus Caligula would have died in late 57 instead of January 41.

-Church father Irenaeus, first to name the gospels, is also on an accelerated Josephan timeline, placing the birth of Christ in the year we now think of as 15 AD: “our Lord was born about the forty-first year of the reign of Augustus” (Against Heresies 3.21.3).
+Church father Irenaeus, first to name the gospels, is also on a Josephan timeline, placing the birth of Christ in the year we now think of as 15 AD: “our Lord was born about the forty-first year of the reign of Augustus” (Against Heresies 3.21.3).
 Irenaeus furthermore argued that Christ was almost 50 years old when he died, citing the gospel of John: “‘You are not yet fifty years old,’ they said to [Jesus], ‘and you have seen Abraham!’”
 (John 8:56).
-Thus officially speaking, Irenaeus puts the birth of Christ at 15 AD, and his death before 65 AD.
-If we subtract the 16.66 year discrepancy of Josephus, we get 3 BC up to 48 AD, right on target.
-Ireneaus also says Jesus was baptized at age 30, which is 45 AD on the official timeline, or 27 AD by Josephus.

-Compare to the official lifespan of Jesus, which according to official approximation is 5 BC to 30 AD.
+Compare to the lifespan of Jesus, which according to official approximation is 5 BC to 30 AD.
 The official deaths of Christ and Caligula are separated by 11 years.
-But 29 or 30 AD is actually the date he started his ministry, according to Marcion and Ireneaus.
-If we assume his birth on the last day of 3 BC (as calculated above), then Jesus/Caligula would have started his ministry on the last day of 28 AD at the earliest.
-If we add the full 16.66 year regnal length that was reduced by Josephus, we get 45 AD for the death of Jesus Christ, at the age of 47.
-This concurs exactly with Irenaeus.
+But age 30 is actually the date Jesus started his ministry, according to Marcion and Irenaeus.
+If we assume his birth on Yule of 3 BC (as suggested above), then Jesus/Caligula would have started his ministry on Yule of 28 AD at the earliest.
+If we add the 14 year regnal length reduced by Josephus, plus the admitted length of his ministry (less than four years, accoring to Eusebius) we get 46 AD for the death of Jesus Christ, at the age of 47.
+This concurs well with Irenaeus and John.

 In other words, Jesus should have more years on the end of his life, and Caligula more years on the beginning of his life, because they are actually the same person.
 We should be using the birthday of Christ and the death day of Caligula, with his career beginning some time in 28 AD.
 On the official historical timeline this is 5 BC to 41 AD, or 45 years.
-If his birth is relocated effectively at 0 (Yule, 1 BC) then he would have died in 45 AD.
-Presto change, O, abracadab!
+If his birth is relocated to the ideal divine birthdate (Yule, 1 BC) then he would have died in 45 AD.

-Thus, the Christ described by Ireneaus and the assassinated Gaius Caesar described by Josephus are the same person, and they are both Caligula.
+Thus, the Christ described by Irenaeus and the assassinated Gaius Caesar described by Josephus are the same person, and they are both Caligula.
 Josephus shortened the life of Caligula by 13 years and all but one day and added it to the reign of Augustus.
-This allowed him to add 16.66 years to the beginning of the timeline of the Caesars.
+This allowed him to add 17.66 years to the beginning of the timeline of the Caesars.
 This take us back to the official date of Julius Caesar’s assassination, March 15, 44 BC.
 Augustus became emperor on January 16, 27 BC.
 This is a difference of 16 years and 9 months.
-In the old ten month calendar it would also work out to 16.66 years.
+This one year error is likely due to erroneous counting of the “year” 0, the same reason Julius Caesar’s birthday is in 100 BC instead of 101 BC.

 Possibly the oldest explicitly Christian document, Paul’s letter to the Thessalonians, officially dates to 51 AD according to the Book of Acts.
 David Lertis Matson writes: